 Flexible pointing cures within 24 hours if kept dry.
 So we always check the forecast and ensure repairs are conducted on a weather-appropriate day.
 If flexible pointing gets wet before it fully cures, it may jeopardise its water seal, flexibility and appear less smooth.

 Is your work guaranteed?

-Yes, we offer a 10 year guarantee on all of our flexible roof repointing projects.
-Also, our manufacturers offer warranties on all materials used, so you’re covered both ways and can feel confident your roof is in the best possible hands!
+We offer a 10-year guarantee on all our flexible roof repointing projects.
+Also, our manufacturers offer warranties on all materials used, so you’ve covered both ways and can feel confident your roof is in the best possible hands!

-To organise a site visit and quote, call the Sandhurst Roofing specialists today on 0448 812 800.
+To organise a site visit and quote, call the Sandhurst Roofing specialists today at 0448 812 800.